- Home »

 What is an Inland Marine Policy and why do I need it?

-The Inland Marine Policy cover a wide range of moveable property such as computers, construction tools and equipment, photography equipment and more.
+The Inland Marine Policy cover a wide range of movable property such as computers, construction tools and equipment, photography equipment and more.
 This line can also be used to insure the property of your clients that has been left in your control, also referred to as Bailee’s Coverage.
 It can be used to protect property under construction or during installation with Builders Risk Coverage or an Installation Floater.
 The Inland Marine Policy is also the line that provides goods that your business transports under the Motor Truck Cargo Coverage.

 TruePoint provides all the above lines of insurance and coverages.
 Other coverages that we provide include: